 Preaching the virtues of a bread machine, like I did a couple weeks ago, is almost as easy as eating this Honey Whole Wheat Bread.
-Advising people which machine they should buy is not so easy considering all the choices available.
+On the other hand, advising people which machine they should buy is not so easy when you consider all the choices available.

-Although you could employ the “scientific” method seen below, a better approach might be to consider your baking habits, dietary preferences, and of course, your pocketbook.
-Following is a short list of ideas to get you started.
+When Choosing the Right Bread Machine, you could employ the “scientific” method seen below, a better approach might be to consider your baking habits, dietary preferences, and of course, your pocketbook.
+With that in mind, I’ve compiled a short list of ideas to get you started.

 Just so you know, I have not been paid or compensated in any way to say anything about any bread machine.
 My only credentials are years of experience making bread with and without a machine, a Home Economics degree (does it still count if nobody under 40 years old knows what that is any more?), and a bread machine cookbook collection the size of Texas.

 Choosing the Right Bread Machine-5 Factors to consider:

 If you like to wake up or come home to bread dough raised and ready to shape, pay attention to the timer.
 Nearly all machines have a timer on the various mix and bake cycles, but I like a timer on the DOUGH cycle because I ALMOST NEVER bake in my machine.

 It’s possible to manually calculate when to set the timer on a bake cycle so you arrive at just the right moment to pull the bread out of the machine before it begins to preheat and bake the bread.
 Considering I’m not the best at math, the hand-calculated method doesn’t always work.
 More than once, I’ve walked into my house to the smell of a loaf of baked pizza dough.
 Ugh!

 In the event that you are home most of the time, you may not need or care about a timer.

 2. Size of pan